Chapter 7 : Flashback

 I was on cloud nine since I told Alice I liked her and I’d wait for her.
 After I told her, I kissed her cheek and I left to give her some time to think.
 I made my way over to James, who was sitting gloomily on the top of the stairs of the boy’s dorm.

-“Good game, bro,” I said, patting him on the back.
+“Good game, mate,” I said, patting him on the back.
 He smiled a little, but said nothing.
 I looked at him confusedly and sat beside him on the stair step.
 “What’s up?”
 James sighed, sounding frustrated.

 “It’s just Claire,” he said as if it explained everything.